Cancer Stole my Identity....

 It was a task just to get into the car and then back out to see Scott waiting on the porch for us.
 He didn’t go with me on that day because he was in a horrific place that I could not imagine.
 The way I was feeling was one thing, but how could I begin to realize what he was dealing with?

 When I saw him standing there, his face showed the dreaded answer.

 “It’s terminal and I don’t have much time left,” I blurted.

 He cried in the most gut wrenching way I’d ever heard.
-He, Renee, and I stood in a circle and held on to each other for a few minutes.
+He, Rachel, and I stood in a circle and held on to each other for a few minutes.

-Once I’d gathered my composure, I swiftly changed my tune and said, “Ok, Renee, go home.
+Once I’d gathered my composure, I swiftly changed my tune and said, “Ok, Rachel, go home.
 I have to go into the bedroom and pack up all of my shit.”